iluwatar/java-design-patterns/callback/README.md

 ---
-title: "Java Callback Design Pattern: Implementation, Examples, and Best Practices"
+title: "Callback Pattern in Java: Mastering Asynchronous Communication"
+shortTitle: Callback
 description: "Learn about the Java Callback Design Pattern, including its intent, usage scenarios, benefits, trade-offs, and real-world examples.
 Understand how to implement and effectively use callbacks in your Java applications."
 category: Functional
 language: en